Dutchess County, New York

 Dutchess County is a county in the U.S. state of New York.
 As of the 2020 census, the population was 295,911.
 The county seat is the city of Poughkeepsie.
 The county was created in 1683, one of New York's first twelve counties, and later organized in 1713.
-It is located in the Mid-Hudson Region of the Hudson Valley, north of New York City.

-Dutchess County is part of the Poughkeepsie–Newburgh–Middletown Metropolitan Statistical Area, which belongs to the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+Dutchess County is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area, which belongs to the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+The county is part of the Hudson Valley region of the state.

 History

 Before Anglo-Dutch settlement, what is today Dutchess County was a leading center for the indigenous Wappinger peoples.
 They had their council-fire at what is now Fishkill Hook, and had settlements throughout the area.

 On November 1, 1683, the Province of New York established its first twelve counties, including Dutchess.
 Its boundaries at that time included the present Putnam County, and a small portion of the present Columbia County (the towns of Clermont and Germantown).
 The county was named for Mary of Modena, Duchess of York; dutchess is an archaic spelling of the word duchess.

 The Province of New York and the Connecticut Colony negotiated an agreement on November 28, 1683, establishing their border as 20 mi east of the Hudson River, north to Massachusetts.
 The 61660 acre east of the Byram River making up the Connecticut Panhandle were granted to Connecticut, in recognition of the wishes of the residents.
 In exchange, Rye was granted to New York, along with a 1.81 mi wide strip of land running north from Ridgefield to Massachusetts alongside the New York counties of Westchester, Putnam then Dutchess, known as "The Oblong".
 The eastern half of the stub of land in northeast Dutchess County containing Rudd Pond and Taconic State Park is the northernmost extension of The Oblong.

 Until 1713, Dutchess was administered by Ulster County.
 On October 23, 1713, Queen Anne gave permission for Dutchess County to elect its own officers from among their own population, including a supervisor, tax collector, tax assessor and treasurer.
 In 2013, Dutchess County celebrated its 300th anniversary of democracy based upon a legislative resolution sponsored by County Legislator Michael Kelsey from Salt Point.
 In 1812, Putnam County was detached from Dutchess.